 The Scott Foresman Reading Street Program (2013) encourages independent reading and provides phonics and literature based instruction.
 It is enhanced with the Lexia Core 5 online program which provides differentiated literacy instruction for all students of all abilities.
 Loyola Press Voyages in English (2018) provides a grammar foundation and beginning writing skills in grades 1 and 2.
 Sadlier Grammar Workshop (2013) provided a rigorous exercises in grammar for grades 3 through 8.
 These lessons are enhanced with practice session in Grades 5 through 8 by using IXL Language arts online component which allow students to move at their own pace.
 The middle school Holt Literature Program (2009) is used along with the Holt Language Handbook (2005) and Sadlier Vocabulary Workshop (2013) to read and analyze the classics in order to comprehend contemporary works.

 The Scott Foresman Hands on Science Kits for grades K-2 (2007) and Science Program (2009) for grades 3-5.
 The program includes six areas of study- life, physical, earth, and space sciences as well as engineering and technology.
 Middle School students prepare for advanced high school curricula with Prentice Hall Science Explorer (2009).
-These resources and teachers who work endlessly to provide students with hands on activities where students can engage in scientific reasoning through hands on experimentation in science and engineering.
+These resources and teachers, who work endlessly, provide students with hands on activities where they can engage in scientific reasoning through hands on experimentation in science and engineering.

 Elementary students in Grades 2 and 4 learn about Community and the United States using Scott Foresman Social Studies (2009).
 Third graders study the history of Massachusetts using Gibbs Smith The Massachusetts Story (2014).
 Grade 5 uses Textbooks from Pearson Prentice Hall (2008) to learn about ancient civilizations and world studies of Asia, the Pacific and Africa.
 Our middle school students focus on My World Geography (2011), My World History(2012), and American History(2016) using Textbooks from Pearson.

 Computer literacy is integrated in all core subjects.
-This year we purchased 100 Chrombooks which are used in a 1 Chrome Book to 1 student in our middle school, grades 4 and 5 share a complete class set and grades 1, 2, and 3 share a class set.
+Last year we purchased 100 Chromebooks which are used in a 1:1 ratio in our middle school, grades 4 and 5 share a complete class set and grades 1, 2, and 3 share a class set.
 Teachers participated in professional development in order to begin using Google Classroom.
 Throughout the elementary level computer stations are placed for integrating learning centers along with whole class and small group learning.

-A computer lab with individual workstations offer additional opportunities for hands on learning and discovery for all our students.
-Computers, interactive white boards and an iPad or iPad mini are located in each classroom.
-St. Joseph School has a business connection to the Internet and integrates technology throughout the day in all the classrooms without interruption or slow speeds.
+Interactive white boards and an iPad or iPad mini are located in each classroom and offer additional opportunities for hands on learning and discovery for all our students.
+Saint Joseph School has a business connection to the Internet and integrates technology throughout the day in all the classrooms without interruption or slow speeds.

 One is provided the opportunity to improve their motor skills, body coordination and learn to apply rules of good sportsmanship in Preschool through grade 8.
 Students in preschool through grade 8 participate weekly in physical education.